-The Energy Access and Development Program (EADP) a is a non-profit and non-governmental organisation that links international development toengineering, scientific research, networking, consulting, and advisory.
+The Energy Access and Development Program (EADP) a is a non-profit, non-governmental organisation that links international development to engineering, scientific research, networking, consulting, and advisory.
 As such, EADP is an interdisciplinary think tank that engages in the academic and political discourse but also a member of the international civil society that acts on the field and implements sustainable development projects.

-Headquartered in the context of the German capital, smart-city Berlin, the program builds a permanent bridge between Europe and the wider Middle East, especially Yemen, Turkey, and Lebanon.
-Its members reflect diversity in ethnicity and profession , have an international background, and mostly from the region.
+Headquartered in the German capital, smart city Berlin, the organisation builds a permanent bridge between Europe and the wider Middle East, especially Yemen.
+Its members reflect diversity in ethnicity and profession , have an international background, and are mostly from the region.
 Our team of experts ranges from economists to engineers and includes policy analysts as well as community specialists.
 This heterogeneity allows EADP to engage in and push the boundaries between fields, countries, and institutions.

-• Interdisciplinary, applied research & analyses • Consultancy & advisory • Teaching & training • Integrated design and implementation of technical solutions (esp. off-grid design) • Production and dissemination of information material • Assistance and quality assurance in development cooperation • Awareness-raising & advocating sustainable development • Networking & dialogue facilitation
+Our activities include: • Interdisciplinary, applied research & analyses • Consultancy & advisory • Teaching & training • Integrated design and implementation of technical assitance • Production and dissemination of information material • Assistance and quality assurance in international development • Awareness-raising & advocating sustainable development • Networking & dialogue facilitation

 Initially founded in 2015 as Energy and Development Project – part of Berlin Institute of Technology (TU Berlin) –, EADP was rebranded with its current name in late 2016.
 Since 2018, EADP belongs to the list of charitable organisations recognised by the Federal Republic of Germany.